apache/arrow-site/powered_by.md

   scale.
 Daft uses Apache Arrow as its in-memory columnar format with a vectorized execution engine written in Rust.
-It reads and writes Parquet files via Arrow, uses Arrow Flight for distributed shuffle, and supports authoring custom catalogs, functions, and tables (source+sink) in Python.
+It reads and writes Parquet files via Arrow, uses Arrow Flight for distributed shuffle, and supports authoring custom catalogs, functions, and tables (source and sink) in Python.
 * **[Dask][15]:** Python library for parallel and distributed execution of dynamic task graphs.
 Dask supports using pyarrow for accessing Parquet files